rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 current sectioning node being entered) and the current path of sections (begins in the root section and ends in the current section).

-Note that the current path of nodes holds all parent containers of all sections in the current path of sections.
-That is, because otherwise those sections would no longer be open.
-In contrary to that, the current path of nodes does not necessarily hold all the corresponding sectioning nodes.
-That is, because all presequent type-2 sectioning nodes will have been exited by then.

-If the current sectioning node being entered had no close modifier, then the declared section would have to become the subsection of the current section.
+If the current sectioning node being entered had no close modifier, then its declared section would have to become the subsection of the current section.
 This case obviously represents the default definitions.
-Because of that, it is assumed that the current sectioning node holds a close modifier which instructs the algorithm to close at least one section.
+Because of that, it is assumed that the current sectioning node holds a close modifier which instructs the algorithm to close one or more sections.

-And because no ancestor section can be closed before any of its subsections are closed (sections must be closed in an orderly, bottom-up fashion), the section that has to be closed first always is the current least significant section.
+And because no ancestor section can be closed before any of its subsections are closed (sections must be closed in an orderly, bottom-up fashion), the section that has to be closed first always is the current section.

 In order to avoid any conflict, the algorithm needs to execute the following loop: